mackron/fs/README.md

 See the documentation at the top of [fs.h](fs.h) for more details.

-In addition to the aforementioned functionality, the library includes all of the standard functionality you would expect for file IO, such as file enumeration, stat-ing (referred to as "info" in this library), creating directories and deleting and renaming files.
+In addition to the aforementioned functionality, the library includes all of the standard functionality you would expect for file IO, such as file enumeration, getting file information, creating directories and deleting and renaming files.

 Usage
 =====
-See [fs.h](fs.h) for documentation.
+See the documentation at the top of [fs.h](fs.h) for detailed usage instructions.
 Examples can be found in the [examples](examples) folder.
 Backends can be found in the [extras/backends](extras/backends) folder.

 Building